shaylahong/P4/README.md

 The dataset used for this was retrieved from Kaggle via https://www.kaggle.com/datasets/shree1992/housedata. we cleaned the data set to get the columns for price, bedroom, bathroom sqft living sqft built

 ![image](https://github.com/shaylahong/P4/assets/134757827/87fcb9ea-c0b2-474c-9214-a4050e4ce564)
-we then tested the data using the machine learning models 1 Linear regression
+we then tested the data using the machine learning models
+1. Linear Regression
+2. Decision Tree
-2 Random forest
+3. Random Forest
-3 Desision tree

-we found out that the linear regression model gave the most accurate result
+We found that the linear regression model returned a higher R-squared value in comparison to the decision tree and random forest model.
+This indicates that the linear regression model is more likely to yield a higher accuracy in predicting house prices.

 Linear Regression
 ![image](https://github.com/shaylahong/P4/assets/134757827/e0e94142-774a-4466-b338-cebf129c62c8)